Diffusion Limit For The Random Walk Metropolis Algorithm Out Of stationarity: Introduction

-\textup{ (see also \eqref{skn}) started at $S_0^N:=\frac{1}{N} \sum_{i=1}^N \frac{\lv x_0^{i,N}\rv^2}{\lambda_i^2}$ is well defined.
-If we define the continuous interpolant $S\bn (t)$ of the chain $S_k^N$, namely \be S\bn (t)=(Nt-k)S\kpo^N+(k+1-Nt)S_k^N, \quad t_k\leq t< t_{k+1}, \mbox{ where } t_k=k/N, \ee we prove that $S\bn(t)$ converges weakly in $C[0,T]$ to the solution of \eqref{ODE} with initial condition $S_0:=\lim_{N\ra\infty}S_0^N$.
+\begin{remark} \textup{ We make several remarks concerning the main result.} \begin{itemize} \item \textup{ The effective time-step implied by the interpolation \eqref{interpolant} is $N^{-1}$ so, in this sense, the main result indicates that, started out of stationarity, the RWM algorithm will take ${\cal O}(N)$ steps to reach and explore target measures found by approximating $\pi$ in $\R^N$.
+In this respect, we say that the computational cost of the algorithm is of order $N$.
+To put it differently, our result proves that the proposal variance which delivers a diffusion limit scales like $N^{-1}$ with dimension and that, therefore, the cost of the algorithm is of order $N$. \item Notice that equation \eqref{ODE} evolves independently of equation \eqref{informalSPDe}.
+Once the RWM chain $\{x_k\}_k$ is introduced (see \eqref{chaininh} for a precise description of the chain) and an initial state $x_0\in \tilde{\h}$ is given such that $S(0)$ is finite, the real valued (double) sequence $S_k^N$, } \be S_k^N:=\frac{1}{N} \sum_{i=1}^N \frac{\lv x_k^{i,N}\rv^2}{\lambda_i^2} \ee \textup{started at $S_0^N:=\frac{1}{N} \sum_{i=1}^N \frac{\lv x_0^{i,N}\rv^2}{\lambda_i^2}$ is well defined.
+We can then consider the continuous interpolant $S\bn (t)$ of the chain $\{ S_k^N\} \subset \R_+$, namely \be S\bn (t)=(Nt-k)S\kpo^N+(k+1-Nt)S_k^N, \quad t_k\leq t< t_{k+1}, \mbox{ where } t_k=k/N. \ee In Theorem \ref{thm:weak conv of Skn} we prove that $S\bn(t)$ converges in probability in $C([0,T];\R)$ to the solution of \eqref{ODE} with initial condition $S_0:=\lim_{N\ra\infty}S_0^N$.
 Once such a result is obtained, we can prove that $x\bn(t)$ converges to $x(t)$.
-We want to stress that the convergence of $S\bn(t)$ to $S(t)$ can be obtained independently of the convergence of $x\bn$ to $x$. } \item \textup{ Let $S(t):\R_+\rightarrow \R_+$ be the solution of the ODE \eqref{ODE}.
+We want to stress that the convergence of $S\bn(t)$ to $S(t)$ can be obtained independently of the convergence of $x\bn(t)$ to $x(t)$.
+Moreover, notice that $S_k^N$ is not a Markov Chain in general (unless e.g. $\Psi = 0$.)} \item \textup{ Let $S(t):\R_+\rightarrow \R_+$ be the solution of the ODE \eqref{ODE}.
 We will prove (see Theorem \ref{thm:existenceuniquenessforODE}) that $S(t) \ra 1$ as $t\ra \infty$.
 With this in mind, notice that $\dl(1)= 2\ell^2 \Phi(-\ell / \sqrt{2})=:h\el$ and $\Gl(1)=2\dl(1)= 2 h\el$.
-Heuristically one can then argue that the asymptotic behaviour of the law of $x(t)$, solution of \eqref{informalSPDe}, is described by the law of the following infinite dimensional SDE: \be dz(t)=-h\el (z+\C \nabla \Psi(z))+ \sqrt{2h\el} dW, \ee where $h\el:= 2\ell^2 \Phi(-\ell / \sqrt{2}).$ It was proved in \cite{Hair:etal:05,Hair:Stua:Voss:07} that \eqref{longlimSPDEinf} is ergodic with unique invariant measure given by our target measure \eqref{targetmeasure}.
-Our deduction concerning computational complexity is made on the assumption that the law of \eqref{informalSPDe} does indeed tend to the law of \eqref{longlimSPDEinf}, although we will not prove this here as it would take us away from the main goal of the paper which is to establish the diffusion limit of the RWM algorithm. } \end{itemize} \end{remark} { $\Box$}
+Heuristically one can then argue that the asymptotic behaviour of the law of $x(t)$, solution of \eqref{informalSPDe}, is described by the law of the following infinite dimensional SDE: \be dz(t)=-h\el (z+\C \nabla \Psi(z))+ \sqrt{2h\el} dW. \ee It was proved in \cite{Hair:etal:05, Hair:Stua:Voss:07} that \eqref{longlimSPDEinf} is ergodic with unique invariant measure given by our target measure \eqref{targetmeasure}.
+Our deduction concerning computational cost is made on the assumption that the law of \eqref{informalSPDe} does indeed tend to the law of \eqref{longlimSPDEinf}, although we will not prove this here as it would take us away from the main goal of the paper which is to establish the diffusion limit of the RWM algorithm. } \end{itemize} \end{remark} { $\Box$}